Haffgan/JS-Online/README.md

 ![](ScrShotsForReadme/9.jpg)

-## 10) If out system has the Job for you it will show you that.
+## 10) If the system has the Job for you it will show you that.

 ![](ScrShotsForReadme/10.jpg)